CogStack/CogStack-NiFi/docs/index.md

 ## 💡 Introduction

-This repository proposes a possible next step in the evolution of free-text data processing originally implemented in [CogStack-Pipeline](https://github.com/CogStack/CogStack-Pipeline), moving towards a more modular, Platform-as-a-Service (PaaS) approach.

-**CogStack-NiFi** demonstrates how to use [Apache NiFi](https://nifi.apache.org/) as the central data workflow engine for clinical document processing, integrating services such as text extraction and natural language processing (NLP).
+**CogStack-NiFi** usess [Apache NiFi](https://nifi.apache.org/) as the central data workflow engine for clinical document processing, integrating services such as text extraction and natural language processing (NLP).
 Each component runs as a standalone service, with NiFi handling data routing between components and data sources/sinks.

 All NLP/ML/data services are expected to implement a uniform RESTful API, allowing seamless integration into existing pipelines and making it easy to incorporate any NLP application into the stack.

+Note: This repository is the successor of of free-text data processing pipelines originally implemented in [CogStack-Pipeline](https://github.com/CogStack/CogStack-Pipeline), moving towards a more modular, Platform-as-a-Service (PaaS) approach.

 ---